Course Code: GES703

 Negotiation skills from first real sales calls

-Jan Roach graduated with BS from Baylor University in 1982.
-She entered the transportation field in 1995 when she became a partner in a freight brokerage operation.
-She has over 10 years of experience in running a brokerage/agency including sales, marketing, accounting and claims, and day-to-day operations inside of a brokerage.
-She has also provided training in the industry since 2001.
+Jan Roach entered the transportation field and became a partner in a freight brokerage operation in 1995.
+For over 10 years, she ran a brokerage/freight agency, overseeing sales, marketing, accounting and claims, and day-to-day operations.
+Roach holds a Bachelor of Science from Baylor University and has provided training for the freight industry since 2001.

-Jeff Roach graduated with a BS from Abilene Christian University in 1986 and has been in the transportation and freight brokerage industry ever since.
-After working as the vice president of national accounts for a major truckload carrier with an air freight division, he began operating his own freight brokerage in 1995.
-He grew that into a multimillion-dollar business.
-He began developing freight broker courses in 2001.
+Jeff Roach has been in the transportation and freight brokerage industry since 1986.
+He founded operating his own freight brokerage in 1995, after working as the vice president of national accounts for a major truckload carrier with an air freight division.
+He grew his brokerage into a multimillion-dollar business and began developing freight broker courses in 2001.
+Roach is a graduate of Abilene Christian University, holding a Bachelor of Science.

-There are no specific prerequisites for this program.
-Because the program focuses solely on U.S. domestic freight brokering, it is recommended for students who are interested in doing business in the United States.
+There are no prerequisites to take this course.
+Because the course focuses solely on U.S. domestic freight brokering, it is recommended for students who are interested in doing business in the United States.

 Job Opportunity and Resource Friday!